aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/document-barcode-recognition/reading-sorting-barcodes-specific-order/_index.md

 ---
-title: Reading and Sorting Barcodes in Specific Order in Java
+title: How to Read Barcodes and Sort Them in Specific Order in Java
 linktitle: Reading and Sorting Barcodes in Specific Order
 second_title: Aspose.BarCode Java API
-description: Enhance your Java applications with Aspose.BarCode!
-Learn to read and sort barcodes efficiently.
-Follow our step-by-step guide for seamless integration.
+description: Learn how to read barcodes with Aspose.BarCode for Java, sort them in a specific order, and see a complete barcode detection Java example.
 weight: 10
 url: /java/document-barcode-recognition/reading-sorting-barcodes-specific-order/
+date: 2025-12-19
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Reading and Sorting Barcodes in Specific Order in Java
+# How to Read Barcodes and Sort Them in Specific Order in Java

 ## Introduction

-In the dynamic world of Java programming, efficiently handling barcodes is a common requirement for many applications.
-Aspose.BarCode for Java emerges as a powerful tool, offering seamless integration for barcode reading and sorting.
-In this tutorial, we'll explore how to read and sort barcodes in a specific order using Aspose.BarCode for Java.
+In modern Java applications, **how to read barcodes** efficiently is a frequent question.
+Whether you’re processing inventory lists, shipping labels, or event tickets, a reliable barcode solution can save you hours of manual work.
+In this tutorial we’ll show you how to read barcodes and sort them in a specific order using **Aspose.BarCode for Java**.
+You’ll get a complete, ready‑to‑run example that demonstrates barcode detection, extraction of the code text, and custom sorting logic.

+## Quick Answers
+- **What library should I use?** Aspose.BarCode for Java
+- **Can I sort barcodes after reading them?** Yes – just store the results and apply a comparator
+- **Do I need a license for development?** A free trial works for testing; a commercial license is required for production
+- **Which Java version is supported?** Java 8 and later
+- **Is this a barcode detection Java example?** Absolutely – the code reads CODE_128 barcodes and sorts them

+## What is “how to read barcodes” in Java?
+Reading barcodes means decoding the visual pattern of a barcode image into its underlying text value.
+Aspose.BarCode provides a high‑performance **barcode reading aspose** engine that supports dozens of symbologies, including CODE_128, QR, DataMatrix, and more.

+## Why use Aspose.BarCode for barcode reading aspose?
+- **High accuracy** – works even with low‑resolution images
+- **Simple API** – a few lines of code get you from image to text
+- **Cross‑platform** – works on any JVM‑compatible environment
+- **Built‑in sorting support** – you can easily combine reading with Java collections

 ## Prerequisites